 However, an easy way to bring more variety into your meals is to switch a few ingredients, for example you can switch rice for buckwheat or beans for the variety you have not had in a long time.
 There are more than 20 different legumes!
-Get this oatmeal guide that will show you how to keep your oatmeal varied and nutritious!
+Check out the guides page for nutritious recipes.

 Lack of Variety also has a positive side to it, which is consistency.
 When you don’t need to think about what to eat you save a lot of time and mental energy.
 Think about Apple’s former CEO Steve Jobs.
 He wore the same clothes every day.
 When you don’t need to make small decisions like what to eat each day, it leaves you more energy for other things because every decision takes energy.